saroshfarhan/NewsPing/README.md

 # NewsPing
-Automated business headlines from India by using news API
+Automated business headlines from India by using news API which deleivers to your WhatsApp chat using the Twilio WhatsApp API